About Solid Carbon

 How Solid Carbon works

-The Solid Carbon goal is to integrate six separate, yet proven technologies into a fully integrated system that will extract CO2 from the atmosphere through (1/6) Direct Air Capture (DAC) technology, installed on an (2/6) ocean floating platform, powered by (3/6) wind, solar, and/or thermal energy, and (4/6) injects the CO2 into the subsea floor (5/6) using ocean engineering technology, where it will (6/6) react with the basalt and mineralize into stable rock.
+The Solid Carbon goal is to integrate six separate, yet proven technologies into a fully integrated system that will extract CO2 from the atmosphere through (1/6) Direct Air Capture (DAC) technology, installed on an (2/6) ocean floating platform, powered by (3/6) wind and/or solar, and (4/6) injects the CO2 into the subsea floor (5/6) using ocean engineering technology, where it will (6/6) react with the basalt and mineralize into stable rock.

 Capture CO2

 Ocean floating platform technology will house the Direct Air Capture technology.
-The renewable-energy powered platform will extract CO2 in-situ from the atmosphere at an ocean location where basalt occurs.
+The renewable-energy powered platform will extract CO2 in-situ from the atmosphere nearby ocean basalt.

 Pump CO2 Below Seafloor